CuiNiki/LLMs-Are-Not-Scorers/README.md

 # LLMs Are Not Scorers: Rethinking MT Evaluation with Generation-Based Methods

-This repository contains the source code, data, and experiment results for our EMNLP 2025 paper.
+This repository contains the source code, data, and experiment results for our paper.

 ## Paper Abstract